szimonisz/myAHRS-WiFi/README.md

 ## myAHRS-euler-wifi:

-An Arduino project that configures the WiFi of the D1 Mini WiFi board, creates an I2C connection with the myAHRS+ sensor.
+An Arduino project that configures the WiFi of the WeMos D1 Mini WiFi board, creates an I2C connection with the myAHRS+ sensor.

 I2C specification: (D1 Mini WiFi is MASTER, myAHRS+ is SLAVE).
 Makes use of myAHRS+ I2C register mapping sample code.